laradock/laradock/DOCUMENTATION/content/documentation/index.md

 <a name="Use-Jenkins"></a>
 ## Use Jenkins

-1) Boot the container `docker-compose exec jenkins bash`
+1) Boot the container `docker-compose up -d jenkins`.
+To enter the container type `docker-compose exec jenkins bash`.

 2) Go to `http://localhost:8090/` (if you didn't chanhed your default port mapping)

-3) Authenticate:
+3) Authenticate from the web app.

 - Default username is `admin`.
 - Default password is `docker-compose exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword`.